**These posts often contain affiliate links. Please see our disclosure policy for details.**

 The result is a cute, customized artwork piece of the state I live in; one I love to look at and am proud to have on my wall!

 Any state (or shape) can be used as a template for your embroidery pattern.
-With a simple satin stitch and minimal supplies, you can create a stunning piece of wall art that you’ll adore and love looking at!
+With a simple satin stitch and minimal supplies (that’s why embroidery is so amazing!), you can create a stunning piece of wall art!

 – If you liked this post, I would love if you would share it on Pinterest or Facebook.
 Thanks & xo! –